user-interviews/ui-design-system/README.md

   yarn unlink '@user-interviews/ui-design-system' react react-dom yarn install --force
 ````
-then run these commands inside the root of the DS repo:
+2. run these commands inside the root of the DS repo:
 ````bash
   yarn rs:unlink
 ````

-#### 🤔 Quarks
+#### 🤔 Snags
-- you'll have to manually refresh your browser tab after the automatic refresh to see your expected changes.
+- you'll have to manually refresh your browser tab, after the automatic refresh, to see your expected changes.